Prince Bernhard of Orange-Nassau, van Vollenhoven: Marriage and family

-While studying in Groningen, Prince Bernhard met Annette Sekrève, (born 18 April 1972).
+While studying in Groningen, Bernhard met Annette Sekrève, (born 18 April 1972).
 The couple announced their engagement on 11 March 2000.
 They married in July 2000.
 The civil ceremony was performed on 6 July 2000 by the Mayor of Utrecht, Annie Brouwer-Korf, in the Spiegelzaal of the Paushuize in Utrecht.
-The marriage was blessed two days later, on 8 July 2000, by Dr. Anne van der Meiden in the Cathedral of Saint Martin, Utrecht.

-Prince Bernhard and Princess Annette have three children: Isabella Lily Juliana (born 2002), Samuel Bernhard Louis (born 2004), and Benjamin Pieter Floris (born 2008).
-According to a royal decree of 5 July 2000 the children were granted the family name van Vollenhoven, without titles.
-Prince Bernhard and his family live in Amsterdam.
+The marriage was blessed two days later, on 8 July 2000, by Dr Anne van der Meiden in the Cathedral of Saint Martin, Utrecht.
+They have three children: Isabella Lily Juliana (born 2002), Samuel Bernhard Louis (born 2004), and Benjamin Pieter Floris (born 2008).
+According to a royal decree of 5 July 2000, the children were granted the family name van Vollenhoven, without titles.
+In January 2026, Bernhard and Annette announced that they were to divorce.

 Upon the announcement of the planned abdication of Queen Beatrix, which took place on 30 April 2013, it was also restated that after the abdication, the children of Princess Margriet and Pieter van Vollenhoven would no longer be eligible for the throne.
 They would also cease to be members of the Royal House.
 He is still a member of the extended royal family, but he rarely takes part in official duties.

 Health

-Prince Bernhard has been receiving treatment for Crohn's disease since 2002.
+Bernhard has been receiving treatment for Crohn's disease since 2002.

 In 2013, he was diagnosed with Non-Hodgkin lymphoma, for which he has been on the intensive care for a month.
 After his recovery, he created the foundation Lymph & Co, which has spent over 2 million euros on lymphoma research.